richard-sebos/articles/QUB-002/2025-10-12-HV-Desktop.md

 At first glance, it might seem like an inefficient use of resources — why fragment your system across multiple VMs just to do everyday tasks?
 But that’s missing the point.

 Qubes doesn’t just virtualize for convenience — it virtualizes for **security**.
-Just as enterprise hypervisors isolate business processes into separate VMs, QubesOS isolates your daily computing activities based on **trust levels**.
+Just as enterprise hypervisors isolate business processes into separate VMs, QubesOS isolates your daily  activities based on **trust levels**.

 ---